joshua-hvmn/SIA/README.md

 sudo lsof -i :[port number]
 ```
 - ports used are: 443, 11434, 3000, 8888, and 8080
-- a common issue is that Ollama was previously installed directly (not via Docker).
-It may need to be manually stopped each time you restart the system in order to restart SIA.
 3. Stop whatever is running
 ```shell
 sudo systemctl stop [container name, i.e. ollama]